 II.
 Registration and Administration of the Written Examination:

 PTC administers the Part I-Written examination twice a year at dates listed on the ABNM (http://abnm.info) web site.
-The examination can only be administered on these pre-established dates.
-The ABNM Part I-Written examination is conducted electronically via a computer interface and is now available at numerous testing centers across the United States thus providing testing centers in convenient locations for most exam candidates.
+The ABNM Part I-Written examination can only be administered on these pre-established dates.
+The ABNM Part I-Written examination is conducted electronically via a computer interface and is now available at numerous testing centers across the United States and abroad, thus providing testing centers in convenient locations for most exam candidates.
 PTC can provide the locations of sites closest to your area, should there not be a local testing center.

-After successful completion of the application process, PTC will notify candidates approximately three weeks before the testing date of final assignments for testing centers by means of an Admission Notice showing the exact address to which candidates should report.
-This Admission Notice plus some other form of personal photo identification must be presented in order to gain admission to the testing site.
+After successful completion of the application process, PTC will notify candidates approximately one to three weeks before the testing date of the ABNM Part I-Written examination.
+The final assignment of the selected testing center is documented by means of an Admission Notice showing the exact address to which candidates should report.
+This Admission Notice plus some other form of State or Federal photo identification must be presented in order to gain admission to the testing site.
 A candidate not receiving an Admission Notice at least one week before the test date should contact the Professional Testing Corporation by telephone at (212) 356-0660.
 Changes in assignments to testing centers can be made before the examination date but new appointments will be subject to availability.
 The same testing procedure occurs at all sites with candidates expected to report to the testing center by 8:30 AM with the examination beginning at 9:00 AM.
 Four hours is allowed for the examination with an approximate ending time of 1:00 PM.
 Latecomers will be admitted to the examination at the discretion of the exam proctor, but will NOT be permitted to write beyond the time scheduled for completion of the examination.
-PTC has established the following rules for the conduct of the examination.
-In order to write the examination, candidates must bring several sharpened number 2 pencils with erasers.
-Hand-held battery or solar operated calculators are permitted, but no signaling devices, including pagers, alarms, and cellular phones may be operative during the examination.
+PTC has established the following rules for the conduct of the ABNM Part I-Written examination.
+Hand-held battery or solar operated calculators are permitted, but no signaling devices, including pagers, alarms, cellular phones and wireless devices, may be operative during the examination.
 No books, electronic databases, or other reference materials may be taken into the examination room.
-No test materials, documents, or memoranda of any sort are to be taken from the examination room.
+Notes taken during the examination, e.g. of test materials, questions and/or answer options, may not be taken from the examination room.
 No questions concerning content of the examination may be asked during the testing period.
 The candidate should listen carefully to the instructions given by the exam proctor and should read carefully the directions of the test instructions.
 Candidates will be notified within six weeks whether they have passed or failed the examination.
 Scores on the major areas of the examination and on the total examination will be reported.
 The ABNM will release the individual test scores ONLY to the individual candidate.
 Any questions concerning test results should be referred to the Professional Testing Corporation.
 If there are questions about the overall process or problems that cannot be resolved with PTC, please contact the ABNM.